Chapter 2 : Recovering.

 Hermione smiled.
-"It's something it is valuable to understand now," she insisted.
+"It's something that's valuable to understand now," she insisted.

 "Thanks, Hermione," Demelza said.

-She wasn't sure she understood everything Hermione'd said or that she fully believed it anyway, but what she did grasp was that Hermione didn't despise her for her weakness, didn't think her reactions self--indulgent or selfish.
-Of course, she wasn't sure just how much Hermione knew of what she'd done, but it was still some consolation to feel there were people other than Ginny who didn't judge her, people willing to forgive her cowardice and cruelty.
+She wasn't sure she understood everything Hermione'd said or that she fully believed it anyway, but what she did grasp was that Hermione didn't despise her for her weakness, didn't think her reactions self-indulgent or selfish.
+Although she still wasn't sure just how much Hermione knew of what she'd done, it was still some consolation to feel there were people other than Ginny who didn't judge her, people willing to forgive her cowardice and cruelty.